-Pursuant to the Convertible Loan Agreement (as amended) and the Investment Agreement (as amended), the Carlyle Investment Funds are entitled to convert their Series A Preferred Shares into such number of ordinary share of HK\$0.01 par value in the capital of our Company at any time.
-Unless the Carlyle Investment Funds choose to convert their Series A Preferred Shares into ordinary shares of our Company before the completion of the Global Offering, their Series A Preferred Shares will be converted automatically into such number of ordinary shares upon the completion of the Global Offering.
+Pursuant to the Convertible Loan Agreement (as amended) and the Investment Agreement (as amended), the Carlyle Investment Funds are entitled to convert their Series A Preferred Shares into such number of ordinary Share of HK\$0.01 par value in the capital of our Company at any time.
+Unless the Carlyle Investment Funds choose to convert their Series A Preferred Shares into ordinary Shares of our Company before the completion of the Global Offering, their Series A Preferred Shares will be converted automatically into such number of ordinary Shares of our Company upon the completion of the Global Offering.

-On 7 May 2008, CAGP L.P. and CAGP III, L.P. delivered a conversion notice to our Company to convert, conditional upon satisfaction of the conditions to the Listing as set out in this document, the Series A Preferred Shares into our Shares and requested our Company to issue 10,380,417 Shares and 413,965 Shares respectively to CAGP L.P. and CAGP III, L.P prior to Listing, after adjusting for the subdivision and capitalisation of our Shares.
+On 7 May 2008, each of CAGP L.P. and CAGP III, L.P. delivered a conversion notice to our Company to convert, conditional upon satisfaction of the conditions to the Listing as set out in Appendix VI to this prospectus, the Series A Preferred Shares into our Shares and requested our Company to issue 10,380,417 Shares and 413,965 Shares respectively to CAGP L.P. and CAGP III, L.P prior to Listing, after adjusting for the subdivision and capitalisation of our Shares.
 This conversion is based on a one-for-one conversion of each Series A Preferred Share into a Share and the conversion price is a pre-determined fixed price, subject to adjustments upon the occurrence of certain events, such as consolidation, subdivision and capitalisation of our Shares.

-Following such conversion and upon the completion of the Global Offering, CAGP L.P. and CAGP III, L.P. will be holding a total of 152,436,424 and 6,079,076 Shares, respectively, representing approximately 6.9% and 0.3% shareholding in our Company, respectively, assuming there are no diluting issuances by our Company such as consolidation, subdivision or capitalisation of our Shares.
+Following such conversion and upon the completion of the Capitalisation Issue and the Global Offering, CAGP L.P. and CAGP III, L.P. will be holding a total of 152,436,424 and 6,079,076 Shares, respectively, representing approximately 6.9% and 0.3% shareholding in our Company, respectively, assuming there are no diluting issuances by our Company such as consolidation, subdivision or capitalisation of our Shares.